masalinas/my-regl-scatterplot-angular/README.md

 $ npm run build-library
 `

-Copy dist folder inside
+Copy dist folder generated inside the component folder in your angular project with the last build prepared for typescript

 `
-cp ./dist /home/miguel/Sources/my-regl-scatterplot-angular/node_modules/regl-scatterplot
+cp ./dist $HOME/git/poc-regl-scatterplot-angular/node_modules/regl-scatterplot -R `
-`

-Avoid comonjs warning adding this line to your angular.json file inside build json tag:
+Avoid comonjs warning in your angular project adding this line to your angular.json file inside build json tag:

 `
 "allowedCommonJsDependencies": [